nextflow-io/crg-course-nov16/README.md

 The execution will fail because Bowtie is not installed in the test environment.

-Add the command line option `-with-docker` to launch the execution through a Docker container as shown below:
+Add the command line option `-with-singularity` to launch the execution through a Singularity container as shown below:

 ```
-nextflow run rna-ex2.nf -with-docker
+nextflow run rna-ex2.nf -with-singularity -profile crg
 ```

-This time it works because it uses the Docker container `nextflow/rnatoy:1.3` defined in the `nextflow.config` file.
+This time it works because it uses the Singularity container `cbcrg/rnatoy:1.4` defined in the `nextflow.config` file.

-In order to avoid to add the option `-with-docker` add the following line in the `nextflow.config` file:
+In order to avoid to add the option `-with-singularity` add the following line in the `nextflow.config` file:

 ```
 docker.enabled = true